BlaqueDevs/se-assignment-day-4-software-project-management-Tendell/README.md

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

+Whether it's creating a new software application or fixing a bug in an existing system, the ability to solve problems is essential to success in this field.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

+All-in-all, a software solution is one that holistically addresses the customer's business needs or problem statement with a set of technology components that are designed, configured, and developed to work in tandem with one another.

 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?
 ## 13. How can understanding market trends inform your software’s positioning and development?